johnmeade/sim-shim-js/README.md

 ss.start();
 ```

 Trying to remember which properties to use for specific plot types is very cumbersome, so there is a lot of built-in help for dealing with this problem.
 The `examples/` folder has a minimal example for each type of plot supported, so they're the best starting points.
-Otherwise, you can basically just guess your way through writing the manifests, as there is a built-in system that tells you (by logging errors in the console) if the manifest is missing any properties based on the type of plot you are using.
+Otherwise, you can basically just guess your way through writing the manifests, as there is a built-in system that tells you (by logging errors in the console) if the manifest is missing any properties based on the type of plot you seem to be trying to create.

 Once the manifest is done, SimShim will figure the rest out.
 There are many customizable options, some of which can be found in the examples at http://codemaker1999.github.io/sim-shim-js.